smitwaman/Myself/README.md

 Name-Smit Waman

 Career movements with self learnings and self motivation...
+Hardware...Windows...Ubuntu
+I am an electronics and telecommunication pass out engineer from Pune University in 2017.I have already hardware and operating system knowledge not like pro hacker but little much.

-In actually I have started with networking for telecom support Networking after my engineering.
+In actually I have started with networking for telecom support in Networking after my engineering.

 ![Networking](https://github.com/smitwaman/PersonalData/blob/main/Picsart_24-03-02_00-56-12-384.png)